nbeck415/storyteller/README.md

 # fictionwriting.tech

 The intent was to create a website.
-Our backend includes using OpenAI's GPT-2 simple trained on reddit comments scraped using Spaw from /r/writingprompts.
+Our backend includes using OpenAI's GPT-2 simple trained on reddit comments scraped using Praw from /r/writingprompts.

-Introduction
-Dependencies

 SET-UP
 ----------------------